Tomorrowland (festival): TomorrowWorld

 The inaugural edition of TomorrowWorld, held 27, 28, and 29 September 2013, reused the "Book of Wisdom" design used for the main stage at Tomorrowland in 2012.
-The festival played host to over 140,000 attendees over the weekend.
-TomorrowWorld brought more than music, dancing and stunning visuals to the area that year - it brought an economic boost.
+Nearly 140,000 attended the event over the weekend.
 Officials reported TomorrowWorld 2013 brought $85.1 million into the Georgia economy, including $70 million directly to Atlanta.
 That $70 million matches the impact the city got from hosting the NCAA Final Four in 2013.

-Nearly 140,000 attended the event, and their direct expenditures added $28.7 million into the local economy in areas such as lodging, restaurants and sight-seeing, TomorrowWorld officials said.
+Moreover, the attendees' direct expenditures added $28.7 million into the local economy in areas such as lodging, restaurants and sight-seeing, TomorrowWorld officials said.

 The 2014 edition of TomorrowWorld was held on 26, 27, and 28 September 2014.
 The theme was "The Arising of Life," and used the volcano main stage which debuted at Tomorrowland in 2013.
 The festival hosted a pre-festival concert called "The Gathering" on Thursday 25 September 2014 for attendees staying in Dreamville, the camp grounds of TomorrowWorld.
 Over 40,000 people camped at Dreamville, selling out the basic camping option.
 More than 160,000 people attended TomorrowWorld 2014.

 The third and final edition of TomorrowWorld was held on the weekend of September 25, 26, and 27 2015.
 The event descended into chaos after being marred by inclement weather.
 Rain showers resulted in muddy terrain at the festival grounds, and entrance roadways to the grounds becoming unusable.
-On Saturday, due to the road conditions, organizers restricted shuttle service for attendees traveling back to Atlanta; those who were not stranded without shelter at the grounds overnight were required to hike miles towards areas where taxi cab and Uber drivers offered rides back to Atlanta at high prices.
-The following morning, festival organizers announced that the remainder of the festival would only be open to those who had camped on-site, and that refunds would be issued to those who were affected by the transport issues or had bought tickets for day 3.
+On Saturday, due to the road conditions, organisers restricted shuttle service for attendees travelling back to Atlanta; those who were not stranded without shelter at the grounds overnight were required to hike miles towards areas where taxi cab and Uber drivers offered rides back to Atlanta at high prices.
+The following morning, festival organisers announced that the remainder of the festival would only be open to those who had camped on-site, and that refunds would be issued to those who were affected by the transport issues or had bought tickets for day 3.

-On March 2, 2016, the official TomorrowWorld Facebook page announced that the festival will not be held in 2016.
+On 2 March 2016, the official TomorrowWorld Facebook page announced that the festival would not be held in 2016.